 1 LARGE EGG = 60 grams of yoghurt/thick curd/hung curd/greek yoghurt.

-1 YOLK = 1 tbsp ground flax seed with 3 tbsp water.
+1 YOLK = 1 tablespoon ground flax seed with 3 tablespoon water.
 Mix until creamy.
 Use this

-1 YOLK = 1 tbsp white/apple cider vinegar with 1/2 tbsp baking powder. mix and use.
+1 YOLK = 1 tablespoon white/apple cider vinegar with ½ tablespoon baking powder. mix and use.

 So lets get baking

 - electric mixer.
 I recommend using an electric mixer this helps to break down the lumps in the brown sugar.

 - 9x13 or an 8x8 pan.
 An 8x8 will give huge thick blondies like mine. and 9x13 will give a fairly thinner blondie.
 And to make it for a crowd, I suggest using a 9x13 pan.